tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 ## Week 5 - JavaScript on The Web

-This class departs from JavaScript fundamentals to demonstrate its use on the web, how to manipulate HTML/CSS, and the building blocks of popular frameworks.
+This class will depart from JavaScript fundamentals to demonstrate its use on the web, how to manipulate HTML/CSS, and the building blocks of popular frameworks.

 - **DOM Manipulation**: how to use selectors and manipulate elements on a web page via user action
 - **Basic Web Functions**: build simple functions that would be found in a framework like jQuery to handle interaction on the web

 ## Week 6 - jQuery and Other Libraries

+This class will introduce popular JavaScript web frameworks, particularly jQuery, and their implementation.

+- **Frameworks**: how to include a framework or library in your project, various usecases
+- **jQuery**: implement jQuery, examine source code to compare to functions written in class, review syntax differences from vanilla JavaScript

 ## Week 7 - AJAX & JSON

 ## Week 8 - Hackathon & Presentations